 - Do you want to sell the property?
 If so, will there be a charge for paying out your mortgage early?

 - Is one of you willing to buy out the other’s share of the property?

-Call us on 13 2224 8am to 8pm (Sydney/Melbourne time), any day. if you want to discuss your options.
+Call us on 13 2224 if you would like to discuss your options.

 Step 5: List joint assets and liabilities